saramgsilva/NotificationHubs/README.md

 * *AMSKey*  - define the admin key used by the client application when create the object to connect with Azure Mobile Services.

-> The following image provide all projects for the Case 1

 <MTMarkdownOptions output='html4'>
 <img align="middle" src="https://raw.githubusercontent.com/saramgsilva/NotificationHubs/master/ScreenShots/FinalSolution-Case1.png">
 </MTMarkdownOptions>

-> The following image provide all projects for the Case 2
+> All projects for the Case 1

 <MTMarkdownOptions output='html4'>
 <img align="middle" src="https://raw.githubusercontent.com/saramgsilva/NotificationHubs/master/ScreenShots/FinalSolution-Case2-opened.png">
 </MTMarkdownOptions>

+> All projects for the Case 2

-Read more about the solution in the source code page.
+Read more about the solution in the respective [source code page](https://github.com/saramgsilva/NotificationHubs/tree/master/src).